 Focusing on the I should do this or I should have done that sets you up for being self-critical.
 When you "should" on yourself, you are judging yourself.
 When you judge yourself, you are limiting all of your potential to grow and think openly.

 We can't change the past, but we can learn from it and use those experiences as tools for change.
 Instead of getting caught up in the "shoulds," think of ways that you can learn to adjust your way of thinking.
 Start by letting go of the thoughts that may not even be beneficial to you.
 Where did those thoughts develop?
 What can you do or say to challenge those thoughts?

 2. Practice positive affirmations.

-3. Start a Journal.
+3. Start a journaling ritual.

-4. Focus on Quality and not Quantity.
+4. Focus on quality, not quantity.

 5. Forgive yourself.

-Forgiveness is not the same as acceptance of the hurt.
-It's about taking care of yourself so that you can move forward with your life without being controlled by the guilt or the person who has hurt you.
+It is essential to forgive yourself and others in order to release your guilt.
+It's important to note that forgiveness is not the same as acceptance of pain.
+Instead, it's more about taking care of yourself so that you can move forward with your life without being controlled by the guilt or the person who has hurt you.